Selectboard Meeting Agenda – 6/26/25

 Old Business

-Pool Pavilion Contract: Bensonwood submitted the contract for the Shade Structure at the Town Pool.
-Ms. Vose moved to have the Chair sign the contract dated May 13, 2025 for Bensonwood to build a shade structure at the Town Pool for $21,700.
+Special Use Permit (SUP) for the Rail Trail: Ms. Vose moved to approve the Special Use Permit (SUP) application and for Mr. Dalessio to sign it.
 Seconded by Ms. Mayberry.
-With Ms. Vose, Ms. Mayberry and Mr. Dalessio in favor, the motion was approved, and Mr. Dalessio signed the contract.
+With Ms. Vose, Ms. Mayberry and Mr. Dalessio in favor, the SUP application was approved, and Mr. Dalessio signed it.

 New Business

-Ms. Mayberry moved to enter into Non-Public Session pursuant to RSA 91-A:3 II (a, b, c, e) at 7:21 PM.
-Ms. Vose seconded.
-With Ms. Mayberry, Ms. Vose and Mr. Dalessio in favor, the motion was approved.
+Ms. Vose moved to enter into Non-Public Session pursuant to RSA 91-A:3 II (b)(c) at 7:43 PM.
+Ms. Mayberry seconded.
+With Ms. Vose, Ms. Mayberry and Mr. Dalessio in favor, the motion was approved.

 Ms. Vose moved that the Non-Public Session Minutes be sealed.
 Seconded by Ms. Mayberry.
 With Ms. Vose, Ms. Mayberry and Mr. Dalessio in favor, the motion was approved.